PArthur0207/personal_finance_tracker/README.md

 This project demonstrates the 4 pillars of Object-Oriented Programming (OOP):

+🔒 Encapsulation
-Encapsulation — Groups related behavior (e.g., data input, file operations) into classes.
-Hides internal logic from users.
+Groups related data and behavior into classes like DataEntry and FinanceStorage, hiding internal logic and exposing only useful interfaces.

-→ Used in: DataEntry, FinanceCSV, AppController
+Used in: DataEntry, FinanceStorage, FinanceApp

-Abstraction — Simplifies complex operations into clean methods like get_amount(), add_entry().
+🎭 Abstraction
+Complex logic is hidden inside clean, user-friendly methods like get_amount(), add_entry(), and plot_transactions().

-→ Used in: All class methods
+Used in: All class methods

-Inheritance — Planned for future
-→ To be implemented

-Polymorphism — Example: get_date() behaves differently depending on the input (with or without default).
+🧬  Inheritance
+Allows a class to reuse and extend the functionality of another class.
+CustomDataEntry inherits all methods from DataEntry and modifies only the get_description() method to customize its behavior.

-→ Used in: get_date() in DataEntry
+Used in: CustomDataEntry inherits from DataEntry

+🔁 Polymorphism
+The method `write_entry(data)` is defined in the base class but behaves differently in each subclass.

+Used in: CSVStorage.write_entry() saves to CSV, JSONStorage.write_entry() saves to JSON

 ## 📁 Project Structure

-finance-tracker-cli/
+finance_tracker/
+├── main.py               # Main app logic and menu
-├── data_entry.py       # Handles user input and validation
+├── data_entry.py         # Handles user input
-├── finance_csv.py      # Handles CSV operations
+├── custom_data_entry.py  # Handles user input
-├── main.py             # Main application and menu
+├── finance_data.csv      # Your transaction records (CSV)
+├── finance_data.json     # Same records in JSON format
-├── README.md
+├── README.md             # This file

 ## 🙏 Credits